The early years from preconception to primary are increasingly recognised as the most critical period for developing and supporting lifelong outcomes.

 We operate 74 pre-primary units

 Working with parents, educators and government agencies, AKDN aims to provide families the means by which they can improve the developmental and learning outcomes of their children during their formative years.
-It promotes the importance of early childhood development (ECD) through education on health and nutrition and access to health services and early learning programmes.
+We promote the importance of early childhood development (ECD) through education on health and nutrition, and access to health services and early learning programmes.

 The Aga Khan Education Service (AKES), Afghanistan operates 74 pre-primary units, for over 3,700 three-six-year-olds.
-They offer a programme based on the internationally-recognised HighScope preschool curriculum.
+The units offer a programme based on the internationally-recognised HighScope preschool curriculum.